-Sun Conures are among the most popular pet bird species and have been for many years.
-There are several reasons for this, not limited to the fact that they are arguably the most vividly colored and beautiful Sun Conure species.
-While most people are initially attracted to Sun Conures for their stunning looks, those who fall in love with the species do so due to its many other endearing characteristics.
-Take a look at some of the facts listed below to learn more about Sun Conures and what... it's like to keep them as pets.
+While most people are initially attracted the Sun Conures bird species for their stunning looks, those who fall in love with the species do so due to its many other endearing characteristics such as a playful personality and keen intelligence.
+Take a look at some of the facts listed below to learn more about Sun Conures and what it's like to keep them as pets.

 01 of 05